flashg32/KCAICoop-Getting-Started/README.md

 ## Docker
 We will be using docker for our compute environment.
 This makes it easy for people to colloborate on different os platforms

+*Update* If you are on a Windows Computer you will need to be on the Professional Version and:
+  1. Enable Hyper-V on Windows (this is for Windows 10): [https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v]

 [Our Docker Container](https://github.com/KCMachineLearning-AI-Group/KCAICoop_workbench)

 [Getting started with docker for newbies](https://docs.docker.com/get-started/)